Results of Vote to Approve the Proposed Revisions to the CPA’s By-laws

 Notice of Special Meeting of CPA Members

-A special meeting of members of the Canadian Psychological Association will be held virtually, on Thursday December 11, 2025, at 1 pm Eastern Standard (EST) for the purposes of presenting and voting on proposed revisions to the By-laws of CPA that have been approved by the CPA’s Board of Directors.
+A special meeting of members of the Canadian Psychological Association will be held virtually, on Thursday December 11, 2025, at 1 pm (EST) for the purposes of voting on the proposed revisions to the CPA By-laws that have been approved by the CPA’s Board of Directors.
+All CPA members will be eligible to vote by electronic advance voting prior to the meeting.

 We encourage all CPA members to review the proposed revisions.
 The proposed By-law revisions are administrative in nature to help the CPA best meet the needs of its membership and achieve best practice in governance in compliance with Canada’s Not-for-Profit Corporations Act (CNCA).